emberjs/rfcs/text/0626-invoke-helper.md

 ### Ergonomics

-This is a low-level API for invoking helpers and creating instances.
+This is a low-level API for invoking helpers and creating references.
 The API is meant to be functional, but not particularly readable or ergonomic.
 This API can be wrapped with higher level, more ergonomic APIs in the ecosystem, until we're sure what the final API should be.